R1tschY/gitlab-intellij-plugin/README.md

 - [ ] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 <!-- Plugin description -->
+GitLab Support for IntelliJ:
+ * Open files and commits in Browser
-View and manage GitLab Merge Requests from IntelliJ.<br>
+ * View and manage GitLab Merge Requests from IntelliJ.<br>
 <!-- Plugin description end -->

 ## Installation